tsanko/angular-input-placeholder/README.md

 angularjs-placeholder
 =====================

-Directive to fix IE9 issue not honoring HTML5 placeholder attribute.
+AngularJS directive to make placeholder more flexible (will also fix IE9 not honoring HTML5 placeholder attribute).
 It will inject and overlay a label so this solution will work with password field too.

 Extra functionality: Current revision is pushing the palceholder text to the right size of the field without hidding it.